elizabethmcd/EBPR-MAGs/README.md

 #### Competitively map Reads to Bins

 To competitively map reads to all bins, concatentate the FNA files of all bins together.
 That way when mapping transcripts, the best hit at a certain identity threshold for that transcript is only taken account once for that best hit in the entire dataset.
 Use the non-rRNA transcriptomic reads for mapping.
+Run the submission script `mapTranscriptsToRefs.sub` after you have created the `transcriptomeList.txt` directing where the files are on gluster of the nonrRNA.fastq tarballs to move to Gluster for analysis.
+This will return the sorted BAM files to feed into HTSeq.

 #### Count reads and Normalize

-- HTSeq, update python CHTC installation
+To count the transcriptomic reads mapped, we will use HTSeq.
+This is a python package, so to use on CHTC make sure the python tarball installation that you setup has HTSeq and the dependencies installed with `pip install HTSeq`.

 ### TbasCO Incorporation of Metatranscriptomic Reads and Various Annotations